Horsetail: benefits, dosage, contraindications

 ✪✪✪✪

-Horsetail is traditionally recognized for its diuretic use, as well as for treating infections and inflammations of the urinary tract and evacuating small kidney stones.
-The antilithiasic activity seems related to the increase in urinary pH.
+Horsetail is recognized by its traditional use as a diuretic, as well as for treating urinary tract infections and inflammations and for helping expel small kidney stones.
+The anti-lithiasic activity appears to be related to an increase in urinary pH.

 Posologie